-Future Generations Graduate School
+Future Generations University

-September 1, 2017
+September 1, 2018

-The Future Generations Graduate School Security and Fire Safety Report is provided to students, faculty, and staff as part of Future Generations Graduate School's commitment to safety and security, and in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The Future Generations University Security and Fire Safety Report is provided to students, faculty, and staff as part of Future Generations University's commitment to safety and security, and in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 Safety and security are shared responsibilities.
-All members of the Graduate School community are encourage to use this report as a guide for safe practices on and off campus.
+All members of the University community are encouraged to use this report as a guide for safe practices on and off campus.

-Future Generations Graduate School is a private, non-profit institution based in Pendleton County, West Virginia.
+Future Generations University is a private, non-profit institution based in Pendleton County, West Virginia.
 There is no residential campus as the pedagogical model consists of interactive online learning and field residentials.
-The headquarters in West Virginia is comprised of three buildings at the end of a paved road off of Highway 33 on North Mountain.
+The main headquarters in West Virginia is comprised of three buildings at the end of a paved road off of Highway 33 on North Mountain.
 The main office, a house built with local materials, contains all the administrative and support operations; two smaller buildings are "yurt" constructions and are used as storage and as a small apartment.